 - Ensure they walked through a stream shortly before entering the village

 - Send one man ahead to recce

 By arriving unannounced they knew it was harder for the enemy to lie in wait for them.
-If they had a timetable of areas they were visiting and there were some bad eggs in the village then it could mean being killed.
-The Indonesians could simply lie in wait, watch them arrive at the pre-agreed time and then shoot them when they had the chance.
+If they had a plan of areas they were visiting and there were some bad eggs in the village then it could mean being killed.
+The Indonesians could simply lie in wait, watch them arrive at the pre-agreed time and shoot them when they had the chance.